clojurians/community-development/README.md

 # community-development
-The notes about Slack alternatives that were part of the old Hackpad document
+The notes about Slack alternatives that were part of the old Hackpad documents.